-The six-week series of classes are free, and are being held at various YMCA locations in the Wichita area.
+The six-week series of classes are free, and are being held virtually.
 There are still upcoming classes open to new registrations.

 You do not have to be a YMCA member to take the free cooking classes.
 (However, you do have register.
 See below for registration information.)

 - Free $20 grocery store gift card when you participate in 3 classes